baneyue/incubator-weex/doc/source/cn/v-0.10/references/specs/index.md

 The `template` option is required and appeared only once, and the `style` option and whole options definition are optional.

 These options are defined and transformed by Transformer.
-Actually you can also ignore all the format limitation and write options to `module.exports` as the same result if you are not going to use Transformer.
+Actually you can also ignore all the format limitation and write options to `module.exports` as the same resultVo if you are not going to use Transformer.
 But that's not recommended.

 #### Details of template option definitions